 Formatting of APA 7th Edition Papers

-For a full sample, see the Sample Student Paper starting on page 61 of the APA 7th edition manual or here.
+For a full sample, see the Sample Student Paper found on page 61 of the APA 7th edition manual, or here.

 Order of Elements (the bold elements are required for every APA paper):

 These should be placed in the top right corner in the header of each page, starting from 1 on the title page.